Martin-Lacroix/C-Galerkin-FEM/README.md

 # Finite Element

-Finite element code developped for **academic purpose**.
-Both propgrams, the first written in C++ and the second in Python, solve a transport equation in two dimensions using triangle or quadrangle elements.
-The codes aim at giving an intuitive example of a finite element code implementation as well as the use of Eigen and Numpy sparse matrix libraries.
+Finite element code developped for **academic purpose** to solve a transport equation in two dimensions using triangle or quadrangle elements.
+Both codes aim at giving an intuitive example of a finite element code implementation in python and C++ as well as the use of Eigen and Numpy sparse matrix libraries.

 ## Use